VAMDC/Standards/doc/source/dataModel/vamdcxsams/speciesMolecules.rst

 		Extending :ref:`PrimaryType`, it has:

-		-	**nuclearSpinIsomer** optional attribute to define nuclear spin isomer, the same way as in :ref:`MolecularStateCharacterisation`.
 		-	**T** element of type :ref:`DataSeriesType` to define temperature points
 		-	**Q** element of type :ref:`DataSeriesType` to define partition function values
+		-	**NuclearSpinIsomer** optional element to define nuclear spin isomer, see :ref:`NuclearSpinIsomer` for detailed description.

 	*	**MoleculeStructure** optional element that is a link to [CML]_ description of molecular structure.
 		Extending :ref:`PrimaryType`, it defines additionally